₹ 2 lakh – ₹ 80 lakh

 Formula and calculation of cost of debt

-- Pre-tax cost of debt: The formula for calculating the pre-tax cost of debt is straightforward: Pre-tax cost of debt=Total interest expenses/ Total debt
+- Pre-tax cost of debt: Calculated using the formula: Pre-tax cost of debt = Total interest expenses ÷ Total debt.

-- Post-tax cost of debt: To account for tax deductions, the post-tax cost of debt is calculated as follows: Post-tax cost of debt=Pre-tax cost of debt × (1 − Tax rate).
+- Post-tax cost of debt: Adjusts for tax savings and is calculated as: Post-tax cost of debt = Pre-tax cost of debt × (1 − Tax rate).

-- Effective interest rate method: This method considers the time value of money and provides a more accurate measure of the cost of debt by accounting for all cash flows related to debt servicing.
+- Effective interest rate method: Considers the time value of money and all cash flows related to debt servicing, giving a more accurate measure of borrowing costs.

-- Continuous review: Regularly recalculating the cost of debt is essential, as interest rates and tax rates may change, affecting the company’s cost structure.
+- Continuous review: The cost of debt should be reviewed regularly, as changes in interest rates or tax rates can impact the overall cost structure.

 Impact of taxes on cost of debt